TryGhost/Casper/README.md

 yarn dev
 ```

 Now you can edit `/assets/css/` files, which will be compiled to `/assets/built/` automatically.

+The development server handles live reload of assets only.
+If you want to develop your theme against a local Ghost installation, the [recommended method](https://ghost.org/docs/install/local/#developing-themes) is to checkout your theme repository in `/content/themes/`.

 The `zip` Gulp task packages the theme files into `dist/<theme-name>.zip`, which you can then upload to your site.